Skip to content

 Outcome

 Bluefield acknowledged the attack on April 30, cancelled some final exams, and brought in the FBI and outside incident-response counsel.
-The university did not pay the ransom; AvosLocker leaked approximately 1.2 TB of stolen data on its dark-web site in mid-May 2023.
+The university did not pay the ransom; AvosLocker subsequently published a portion of the stolen data, including a W-2 tax form for the university's president and an insurance-related document, on its dark-web site in mid-May 2023.

 Provenance